 You know your branch of the tree in far more depth than I will ever be able to.
 Additionally you have photos and memories of those in your extended family that will fade away if not captured for posterity.
 As your leaf falls who will remember you, your parents or grandparents?
 This process will allow their memories to live on forever and be secured as part of the Babb legacy.
 This also means that the data will be included in future editions of my book series Babb Unabridged.

-- Gain access to the Master Tree which now hosts 31,000 people and almost 21,000 attached photos, documents and other items of interest on Ancestry.com (note that no paid Ancestry subscription is required).
+- Gain access to the Tree of Trees which now hosts about 40,000 total people, with attached photos, documents and other items of interest on Ancestry (note that no paid Ancestry subscription is required).